iconoir-icons/iconoir/CONTRIBUTING.md

 Before creating an icon request, please search to see if someone has requested the icon already.
 If there is an open request, please upvote it.

+⚠️ **Icons related to Brands or product logos are no longer accepted for different reasons.
+Only main tools and social networks are kept at the moment.**

 If the icon has not already been requested, [create an issue](https://github.com/iconoir-icons/iconoir/issues/new/choose) and add as much information as possible.
 Follow the rules you see when opening a new bug report.